 c) Long Course State Meet: Following the conforming long course times, non-conforming short course meter times will be arranged in time order followed by non-conforming yard times arranged in time order.

 d) After arranging the times as provided above, the event shall be seeded in normal fashion.

-D. Determination of Age Group

-Age of the swimmer on the first day of the meet shall determine his or her age for the entire meet.
-Eligibility to compete in a particular age group shall be determined by the swimmers date (not hour) of birth.

-Entry Limitations

-Swimmers of any age may enter events designated as “Open” so long as the swimmer has achieved the qualifying time for the event and meet all other eligibility requirements.
-A swimmer may enter as many events as he/she desires, however, may swim no more than 3 individual events per day and a total of no more than 6 individual events for the entire meet.
-If a swimmer chooses to enter more events than the maximum number allowed, the swimmer must use the scratch procedure to avoid being penalized pursuant to the scratch rules.
+C. “Age-Up Athlete” – State Meet Entry Option

+1) DEFINITION: An “Age-Up Athlete” is 12 year- who has a birth day between the second day (Saturday) of 12 and Under State Meet and the first day of their 13 and Over State meet.
+These swimmers may swim both meets.

-N. Scratch Rules / $50 Fine Rule
+D. Scratch Rules / $50 Fine Rule

 1. Individual Events: All individual events are subject to the USA Swimming National Scratch Procedures as described in Rule 207.12.6.A-E. Scratch procedures are further explained in the respective meet announcements.
 In addition, if a swimmer fails to compete in his/her last scheduled individual event of the meet without having properly scratched that event, he/she shall be fined $50 payable immediately to MS. The swimmer is not allowed to compete in any subsequent MS sanctioned events until the fine is paid.